 • abusive name calling

-Gay and bisexual men, including trans-men, unfortunately remain the targets of hate crime, however, many are still unwilling to report these incidents either through fear of reprisals from their attackers or because of unwillingness to make a face-to-face report to the police, as this would involve disclosing their sexual orientation or transgender identity.
+Gay and bisexual men, including trans-men, unfortunately remain the targets of hate crime; however, many are still unwilling to report these incidents either through fear of reprisals from their attackers or because of unwillingness to make a face-to-face report to the police, as this would involve disclosing their sexual orientation or gender expression.
 MOT and Police Scotland are dedicated to improving their responses to these issues and are committed to working with individuals affected to improve responses, including supporting more people to report / making services more accessible.

 Police Scotland takes hate crime very seriously and encourages members of all communities to report incidents to the police.
 Even if what happened does not amount to a crime they will still record it for information and future reference.